BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 5c – As a Paid User, I want to be able to add my score to the Leaderboard, so that I can compete with other paid players.
+### User Story 5c: As a Paid User, I want to be able to add my score to the Leaderboard, so that I can compete with other paid players.

 **Acceptance Criteria:** If a Paid User’s score is high enough, following a battle loss, it is added to the Leaderboard and the user is informed of this.